-Often, the physical and psychiatric illnesses that come with aging are to blame for these sleep irregularities.
+Often, the physical and psychiatric illnesses that come with aging are to blame for these irregularities.
 Chronic pain conditions common to seniors such as cancer, COPD, lung and heart disease, renal failure, and arthritis have all been shown to negatively impact sleep.
 Depression – which is common among older Americans – is also a frequent culprit.
 Other chronic afflictions like Restless Leg Syndrome and Sleep Apnea make falling and staying asleep almost impossible without treatment.
-Unfortunately these sleep disturbances come with real consequences.
+Unfortunately these disturbances come with real consequences.

 Sleep Loss Comes with Real Consequences

 We all know the foggy feeling that comes when you’re not sleeping enough, but few of us experience that over the long term.
 For younger people, these disturbances aren’t uncommon but typically only occur in short spurts.
 But long-term sleep loss causes more than just fogginess.
 It’s a known risk-factor for depression and one well-known English study showed that civil servants who cut their nightly sleep down from 7 hours to 5 or less nearly doubled their risk of death from all causes.
 So a lack of sleep can literally be a killer.

 We’ll be devoting more attention to this important topic in upcoming posts.
 Including information on Sleep Apnea – which can be incredibly destructive on its own – and tips for healthier nighttime habits.
 Sleep is too vital to ignore or to sacrifice for something that seems more important.
 And effective treatments are available for people currently suffering from these disturbances.
 It’s time we all started treating this important nightly ritual with the same respect Gandhi once did.
 We’ll all be healthier for it.